-A 26-year-old Canadian drug suspect wanted by the US government and recently arrested by Thai authorities has hanged himself in his cell while being detained and waiting for his extradition to the US.
+A 26-year-old Canadian drug suspect wanted by the US government and recently arrested by Thai authorities was found hanged in his prison cell while waiting for extradition to the US.

-A duty officer discovered the dead Alexandre Cazes, 26, during his morning patrol at the Narcotics Suppression Bureau Division 1 in the Lak Si district in Bangkok.
-Pol Maj Gen Surasak Kunnarong, the commander of the Narcotics Suppression Bureau Division 1, confirmed the incident in a press conference at 14:00 the same day.
+A duty officer discovered the Alexandre Cazes, 26, during his morning patrol at the Narcotics Suppression Bureau Division 1 in the Lak Si district in Bangkok.
+Pol Maj Gen Surasak Kunnarong, the commander of the Narcotics Suppression Bureau Division 1, confirmed the incident in a press conference at 14:00 that day.

-Deputy superintendent Pol Lt Col Suban Atiset, who leads the investigation into the case, told reporters that the duty officer who found Mr Cazes had been patrolling the detention room at 07:00 when he noticed a towel hanging from the toilet door of Mr Cazes’ cell.
+Deputy superintendent Pol Lt Col Suban Atiset, the lead investigator, told reporters that his duty officer found Mr Cazes at 07:00 while he was patrolling the detention room.
+He noticed a towel hanging from the toilet door of Mr Cazes’s cell.

-“He saw the towel but could not see Mr Cazes himself when he approached his cell,” Pol Lt Col Suban described the events.
-“He then unlocked the door and found Mr Cazes lying dead in the toilet section of his cell.”
+“He could not see Mr Cazes himself even when he approached the cell,” said Pol Lt Col Suban describing the events leaving up to the discovery of the body.
+“He unlocked the door and found Mr Cazes lying dead in the toilet section of his cell.”

 After notifying his superiors at the bureau and Thung Song Hong Police, located less than one kilometre away, investigators, forensic police and a medical examiner from Police General Hospital arrived to inspect the scene.

-Investigator Pol Capt Saharat Luangsiritonsin described the scene: “Mr Cazes lie on the tiled floor of the toilet area of his cell which is blocked from view by a wall about one metre high.
-He wore a grey t-shirt and black boxer shorts.
+Investigator Pol Capt Saharat Luangsiritonsin said: “Mr Cazes was found lying in the tiled floor in the toilet area of his cell.
+This was partically blocked from the approaching corridor because of a wall about one metre high.
+The victim wore a grey t-shirt and black boxer shorts.
 A dark-blue towel was wrapped around his neck.”

-Pol Capt Saharat said Mr Cazes had been detained in his cell alone.
-The towel and other items found in the cell were his personal belongings.
-“At 07:00, he asked a female suspect held in the opposite cell for the time, she told us.
-He then went into the toilet area and hanged himself.”
-Rescue workers of the Ruamkatanyu Foundation brought the body outside and sent it to General Police Hospital.
+Pol Capt Saharat told reporters that Mr Cazes had been alone in the cell at the time of the discovery.
+The towel along with other items in the cell were his personal belongings.
+He added, “At 07:00, he asked a female suspect, in a cell opposite, for the time.
+He was heard to enter the toilet area which is when he presumably hanged himself.

-Reports in the Thai media said Mr Cazes has made a fortune and had been living a luxury life in Thailand.
-A source of the Bangkok Post later claimed police had impounded Lamborghini cars and three houses worth about 400 million baht in total.
+Reports in the Thai media said Mr Cazes had made a fortune and been living a high-rolling luxury life in Thailand.
+A source at the Bangkok Post later claimed that police had impounded his Lamborghini cars and three houses worth about 400 million baht.

 Note: If you are related to the victim of this report and would like certain details to be not publicly available, please contact us.
 Please understand that we will not remove an entire article or the name of the person.